API Keys

 - Masked display — The dashboard only shows masked key hints for identification.
 The full key and secret are never displayed after initial entry.

 - Immediate deletion — Keys are permanently deleted upon request or account closure.
+You can optionally cascade-delete all associated trading data at the same time.

 Always create API keys with trading permissions only — never enable withdrawal permissions.
 This limits the potential impact if credentials were ever compromised.